protesilaos/my-website/_politics/2022-06-26-comment-ecb-dual-mandate.md

 requires.

-As such, and seen from the perspective of citizens in countries that are dependants of the ECB's whims, the proposition of European integration, manifesting in the current poorly designed architecture, is unappealing (to say the least).
-The choice is between austerity at home or migration to some other country, such as Germany.
+As such, and seen from the perspective of citizens in countries that are dependant on the ECB's whims, the proposition of European integration, manifesting in the current poorly designed architecture, is unappealing (to say the least).
+The choice is between austerity at home or migration to some other country, such as to Germany.
 And while the EU makes the movement of people possible, this alone cannot be examined without reference to the wider context: when you have to migrate in order to survive, you are a refugee, legal technicalities